simmi30/lnd1/scripts/keys/README.md

 # Release verification keys

-This directory contains all keys that are currently signing `lnd` releases.
+This directory contains all keys that are currently signing `broln` releases.

 The name of the file must match exactly the suffix that user is going to use when signing a release.